A Brief History

 America’s first jet bomber, the B-45 Tornado was converted to the RB-45C for recon duty during the Korean War.
 The United States Air Force, Navy and Marine Corps used recon versions of the remarkably versatile McDonnell Douglas F-4 Phantom II equipped with side looking imaging radar and FLIR as well as standard photographic equipment for many years, the speed of an F-4 in a “clean” configuration” without rockets, bombs, and guns allowing great speed.
 These RF-4B, C and D’s served from the 1960’s until 1996 with the US military.
 The US Navy also used recon versions of the A-5 Vigilante extensively in the 1960’s and 1970’s.
 In fact, this plane designed as a supersonic nuclear bomber, carrier borne, was so much better in the recon role that of the 156 Vigilantes built, 140 were RA-5C reconnaissance configured.

 With the retirement of the RF-4 and SR-71 in the US inventory, speculation about what dedicated reconnaissance aircraft have been secretly fielded to replace them is rampant.
 (We still use versions of the venerable U-2.)
-What we do know is that our current bomber and fighter aircraft have the performance and stealthiness to carry camera equipment in the recon role if needed, and probably do (although recon versions of the F-15 and F16 were shelved).
+What we do know is that our current bomber and fighter aircraft have the performance and stealthiness to carry camera equipment in the recon role if needed, and probably do (although recon versions of the F-15 and F-16 were shelved).
 No doubt the B-2 stealth bomber and F-22 Raptor stealth fighter would make great recon planes, and perhaps the F-35 family of multi-role fighters will be used this way at some point.
+Additionally, satellites have taken over some of the missions formerly allotted to manned airplanes.

-Do you have a favorite warplane turned recon plane?
-If so, tell us your reasons.
+Question for students (and subscribers): Do you have a favorite warplane turned recon plane?
+If so, tell us your reasons in the comments section below this article.

 Your readership is much appreciated!